 Provide growth opportunities for less-experienced women

 Men are oftentimes chosen for roles based on their potential while women are often only considered for their past experience.
-Select women with strong potential for projects and positions where they will have the opportunity to prove themselves.
+Select women with strong potential to lead or participate in projects and positions where they will have the opportunity to prove themselves.

 Provide professional development options for women

 Create professional opportunities for women to develop themselves and grow across the company.
-Sponsorship, training and mentorship are all valuable examples to help women gain access within the company.
+Sponsorship, training and mentorship are all valuable examples of efforts that can help women gain access within the company.
 In addition, training male employees on issues such as gender diversity, intersectionality and implicit bias helps to maintain gender diversity as a key topic within the workplace.

-If you’re interested in learning more about promoting a positive environment in sales, feel free to take a look at our piece on mental health within sales.
+If you’re interested in learning more about promoting a positive environment within sales, feel free to take a look at our piece on mental health within sales.